Vol. 18 No. 1 - January 2018

 The winners of the American Concrete Institute’s 2017 Excellence in Concrete Construction Awards were lauded during ACI’s convention in October in Anaheim, California.

 The international architectural and design community recognizes the Ryerson Student Learning Centre as one of the leading educational structures constructed in the last five years.
 Located at the busy northeast corner of Yonge and Gould streets in a trendy part of downtown Toronto.

 During the upcoming Concrete Convention and Exposition, join ACI 124 for a free walking tour of exemplary concrete buildings at 1 p.m.
 Monday, March 26.
 It will be led by ACI Intermountain Chapter member Sarah Sutherland, business development director of Forterrra Structural & Specialty Products.

-You've seen concrete interior floors in such bad shape that your first thought was to rip them out and start over.
-But there’s an easier approach.
-Self-leveling toppings or overlayments can be poured over concrete surfaces you didn’t think were salvageable, saving time and money.
+Have you seen interior concrete floors in such bad shape that your first thought was to rip them out and start over?
+It can be your immediate reaction, but there’s an easier approach.
+Self-leveling toppings or self-leveling overlays can be poured over concrete surfaces you didn’t think were salvageable, saving time and money.